 Dr. Ionut Bebu is an Associate Research Professor develops statistical methodologies for cost-effectiveness analyses.
 He recently applied these methods to data from the studies conducted by the Biostatistics Center to determine the optimal screening frequency for diabetic retinopathy.
 The results were published in the New England Journal of Medicine.

-Dr. Marcos Perez-Losada is an Assistant Professor in evolutionary and computational biology working on applied issues in translational medicine.
+Dr. Marcos Perez-Losada is an Associate Professor in evolutionary and computational biology working on applied issues in translational medicine.
 He is characterizing the microbiome of the human respiratory airways and the host inflammatory and immune responses during asthma and bronchiolitis.
 Dr. Perez-Losada has also received an award from the GWSPH Master Teaching Academy Fellows to develop an innovative project to teach hands-on genomics.